 - Provides assistance with any Youth Protection issues that may arise.

 To help the leader develop unit program, the council provides without charge:

 - Program helps, calendar of activities, meetings and special events.

 - Awards, such as ribbons, certificates, recruiting awards, etc.

-- Recruitment supplies including posters, fliers and other materials.
+- Recruitment supplies including posters, fliers, digital targeted advertising and other materials.